scatseisnet/scatseisnet/docs/source/index.rst

    api
    notebooks

-Check out the :ref:`notebooks` for some hand-on tutorials.
+Check out the :sec:`notebooks` for some hand-on tutorials.

 Purpose and philosophy of this Package
 ---------------------------------------